CSIRO-enviro-informatics/info-engineering/linked-data-api.md

 | Environment Registry | http://environment.data.gov.uk/registry/ | Linked Data Registry |
 | WMO codes registry | http://codes.wmo.int/ | Linked Data Registry |
 | CSIRO Linked Data Registry| http://registry.it.csiro.au/?_browse=true | Linked Data Registry |

+### Worked example using pyLDAPI

+Use the `/example-code/pyldapi` directory as a starting point and a template for an implementation of a pyLDAPI service.

+TODO: Create a tutorial for describing what's there

+TODO: Add a section about modifying it to include additional data items

+TODO: Add a section about modifying it to add features to the Pet Dog view

+TODO: Add a section about modifying it to refactor the data structure and reflect in the API views

+TODO: Add a section about modifying it to add a new media type

+TODO: Add a section about modifying it to add a new profile

+TODO: Add a section about modifying it to include additional registers and new data type